 1. Raccoons are omnivorous, eating almost anything.

 Raccoons tend to eat any food that is abundant, but they prefer sweet foods.
 Candy and marshmallows are useful as raccoon bait that will not attract most family pets.
 Raccoons will strip small fields of corn bare just as the corn is reaching its peak sweetness.
 Raccoons will eat songbirds, woodpeckers, ducks, and quail, and snatch the eggs of larger birds such as turkeys.
-They will devour frogs, shrews, moles, mice, rats, and jackrabbits.
+They will devour frogs, shrews, mice, voles, moles, rats, and jackrabbits.
 They will eat almost any kind of fruit as it ripens.
 And they also enjoy food from the trash.

 2. Raccoons have excellent night vision.

 The reflective layer in the lens of the eye that makes raccoon eyes seem to glow red in the dark also magnifies images of nearby objects.
 Raccoon vision is binocular, giving them depth perception, and the animals have the ability to distinguish colors.
 Raccoons do not have good distance vision, however, so they will avoid open spaces, especially during the day when the reflection of light makes distant vision less reliable.

 3. Bobcats, coyotes, and some species of owls, such as the great horned owl, are natural predators of raccoons.

 Red and gray foxes also sometimes eat raccoons.
 In the Pacific northwest, raccoons are also eaten by wolves, and in some rural reaches of Georgia, young raccoons make up most of the diet of alligators.
 Raccoons that live in environments where there are no alligators, wolves, bobcats, coyotes, owls, or foxes have no natural enemies other than irate homeowners.

 4. Invasions of raccoons into human habitat is mostly likely when either food supplies in the wild or low or food supplies near human residences are high.